zenoss/centos-base/README.md

   * `git checkout master`
   * `git push`

-10. Have someone manually kick off the jenkins job to build and publish images.
+10. Have someone manually kick off the jenkins job to build master which will publish the images to Docker hub.